drush-ops/drush/README.txt

 Drush lets you run commands on a remote server, or even on a set of remote servers.
 Once defined, aliases can be references with the @ nomenclature, i.e.

-  # Syncronize staging files to production
+  # Synchronize staging files to production
   $ drush rsync @staging:%files/ @live:%files

   # Syncronize database from production to dev, excluding the cache table